Embracing the process

 One of our favourite phrases at NPC is ‘the process is as important as the product’.
 So, a week after we launched our new guide to theory of change for systems change, I wanted to reflect on the process that we went through writing it.

-The work grappled with the tensions between theory of change and systems change, attempting to explain or resolve them. provides organisations with a method for thinking through what they do and why. is about trying to make a difference to persistent social problems such as substance misuse, homelessness, and generational disadvantage.
+The work grappled with the tensions between theory of change and systems change, attempting to explain or resolve them.
+Theory of change provides organisations with a method for thinking through what they do and why.
+Systems change is about trying to make a difference to persistent social problems such as substance misuse, homelessness, and generational disadvantage.
 So what happens when these disciplines talk to each other?

 Finding out required many people generously sharing their wisdom and experience with us.
 We gathered insights from Coventry to Cape Town, from Nepal to Nairobi, from Southwark to Seattle, from Oxford to Adelaide.
 Our conversations have brought together people with different perspectives and explored the knotty issues of power, culture, and language.